 Hold on tight.
 Memorize every second you have with your child.
 In some circumstances, that’ll be a few moments, and in others, it’ll be a few days.
 No matter what, if there is a time you will not wish to regret, it is the first and potentially last time you will hold your child in your arms.
 Your heart will be heavy.
 Your mind will be foggy.
 These are the moments you will never forget and must never regret taking for granted.
 Make the memory count and take it all in.

 “I held you all day and only put you down for the absolute necessities.”

 Let the nurses talk.
-Ignore them when they say that you’re going to spoil that baby if you never put him or her down.
+Ignore them when they say that “You’re going to spoil that baby if you never put him or her down.”
 You take every moment you need to soak in all the love that child can give you.
-That baby will be spending the rest of her life basking in all the love that you’ve been able to give her by choosing to place her.
+That baby will be spending the rest of his or her life basking in all the love that you’ve given through placement.
 The first 24 hours will feel like an emotional roller coaster.
 But, if you do all you can to prepare for this day and share it with the right people, you will make it.

 The First Week

 “Excruciating!
 Not only mentally but physically.
 My body wanted to nurse a baby I no longer had.
 I knew what I did was the right thing but had a physical reminder that you were no longer with me.”